ilpadrello/Public-Notes/LINUX/CYBER SECURITY/Basic for new VPS/2 Disable root login via SSH.md

 Log in as the sudoer user, open the SSH config file with `sudo` privileges :

 ```
+# Attention to the d after sshd... ssh_config exists but is not the correct one
 sudo nano /etc/ssh/sshd_config
 ```